bitcoinmanchester/bitcoinmanchester-2/about.md

 ## Goals

-* Foster and promote Bitcoin and its technology in Manchester
+* Promote Bitcoin and cryptocurrency technology in Manchester
-* Educate all stakeholders, private, public, and government about the benefits and risks of Bitcoin and its technology
+* Educate all private, public, and government stakeholders about the benefits and risks of Bitcoin and related technology
-* Be a reliable, trusted and accessible resource for the local and international Bitcoin community
+* Be a valuable and trusted resource for the local Bitcoin community

 ## History